lrcortizo/PetsJavaEEApplication/README.md

 Eclipse should then import 2 projects (`xcs-sample` and `domain`)

 ## Sample 1: Testing entities
-Coming soon...
+Using JUnit and Hamcrest, we will see how to test JPA entities or any other basic Java class.

-## Sample 2: Testing persistence
+## Sample 2: Testing with test doubles
-Coming soon...
+Coming soon....

 ## Sample 3: Testing EJBs
 Coming soon...

-## Sample 4: Testing with test doubles
+## Sample 4: Testing JAX-RS
 Coming soon...

-## Sample 5: Testing JAX-RS
+## Sample 5: Testing AngularJS
 Coming soon...

-## Sample 6: Testing AngularJS
+## Sample 6: Testing JSF
 Coming soon...

-## Sample 7: Testing JSF
-Coming soon...

-## Sample 8: Additional Testing Tools
+## Sample 7: Additional Testing Tools
 Coming soon...